Enabling Social Applications via Decentralized Social Data Management: Resilience to Malicious Attacks

 \subsection{Peer Influence in Independent Peer Attacks}

-In our first set of experiments we studied the peer influence on five graphs based on real traces from diverse application domains, such as P2P file sharing ($Gnutella$~\cite{ripeanu02gnutella}), email communications of company employees ($Enron$~\cite{lescovec11snap}), trust on consumer reviews ($Epinions$~\cite{lescovec11snap}) and friendships in a news website ($Slashdot$~\cite{lescovec11snap}).
-For brevity, we present results for three of them; all results can be found in~\cite{kourtellis12thesis}.
+In our first set of experiments we studied the peer influence on five graphs based on real traces from diverse application domains, such as P2P file sharing ($Gnutella$), email communications ($Enron$), trust on consumer reviews ($Epinions$) and friendships in a news website ($Slashdot$).
+The social properties of these networks\footnote{Source: http://snap.stanford.edu/data/} have been studied in the past~\cite{ripeanu02gnutella,gomez08slashdot,leskovec09communitystructure} and represent possible activities that could connect Prometheus users with social edges of different labels.

-We considered all networks undirected and unweighted and used only the largest connected component from each graph to ensure reachability between all pairs of users.
-The time complexity of the community detection algorithm used in Section~\ref{mappings} is very high and unsuitable for networks larger than a few thousand nodes.
-Thus, to produce social mappings of users to peers for the real graphs, we identified social communities with the recursive-based Louvain method used in~\cite{kourtellis11p2pcentrality}, for average community sizes of $N$=$10$, $50$ and $100$, while maintaining the replication factor to one ($K$=$1$).
-Table~\ref{tab:real-nets-info} presents a summary of these networks and the communities found.
+We considered all networks bidirectional with equally-weighted edges and used only the largest connected component of each graph to ensure reachability between all users.
+For social mappings of users to peers for the real graphs, we identified communities with the recursive-based Louvain method used in~\cite{kourtellis11p2pcentrality}, for average community size $N$=$10$, $50$ and $100$, while maintaining the replication factor to one ($K$=$1$).
+Due to space, we present results for three of the networks and one of the community sizes but discuss lessons based on all networks and setups; all results can be found in~\cite{kourtellis12thesis}.
+We also compare results with the $1k$-user synthetic graph used in Section~\ref{sec:exp-eval-merged}.
+Table~\ref{tab:real-nets} presents a summary of the networks and communities found.

 Figures~\ref{fig:cdf-combined-resilience-10} and~\ref{fig:cdf-combined-resilience-50} plot the CDF of the average influence of peers in $2$ and $3$ hop requests, for $10$ and $50$ users/peer respectively, for the \textit{Gnutella04}, \textit{Gnutella31} and \textit{Slashdot} graphs and the 1000-user synthetic graph used in Section~\ref{sec:exp-eval-merged}.
 The results for all values of $N$ and social graphs can be found in~\cite{kourtellis12thesis}.
 From these results we formulate the following lessons.